Opposite of POPULISM – 35 Antonyms With Sentence Examples

 Plutocracy Movements driven by populism aim to challenge the concentration of power in plutocracies, advocating for the rights of all individuals.
 The wealth disparity maintained by plutocracy opposes the egalitarian principles at the core of populism movements.

-READ: Opposite of SPECIMEN - 35 Antonyms With Sentence Examples
+READ: Opposite of COMMONSENSE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of POPULISM